 - On the Flowsana website, after you’ve created an account and have received an email that your account is all set up, go to My Workflows.
 Click on Create a new Flowsana workflow.
 Select the Dynamic Duration-Based Workflow option, then select Make a project template into a Flowsana workflow template.
 From the dropdown list, select the project template you created in Step 2.
 Set the options according to how you want this workflow to behave.
 Depending on whether you want all subtasks to participate in the workflow or not, make the appropriate selection from the Apply this workflow to dropdown list.
 Then click Put Selected Project Under Flowsana Workflow Control.

 - Wait a few minutes until you get an email that the project has been fully prepared by Flowsana, then go to the project in Asana.
-Now you need to add three custom fields from your organization's custom fields library: Duration, Lag Time, and Assign To.
+Now you need to 1. fill in the project start and due dates (here’s how if you’re not sure), and 2. add three custom fields from your organization's custom fields library: Duration, Lag Time, and Assign To.
 See this Asana Guide section if you need help in adding these custom fields from your library.

 - Leave all task-relative start and due dates blank and fill in the Duration for each task, indicating how long each task should take to complete.